 Most people like iCloud because it lets them sync files between their iPhones and Macs.
 But if you avoid using iCloud to do this, you can save up lots of extra space and lower your iCloud storage cost.
 You just need a proper file-transfer app.

 AnyTrans is the leading utility in helping people manage their iPhone content, including backups and syncing media files.
 Just connect your phone using a USB cable and quickly sync and transfer any content you need.
-What’s more, AnyTrans features a Media Downloader that can save pretty much any video online right to your phone.
-All this without even touching your iCloud storage.

 How to back up your Mac without iCloud